RTD Train Accident Attorney

 The Regional Transportation District started to offer bus services in 1969, and then added light rail service in 1994.
 They started to offer commuter rail in 2016.

 If you sustain injuries in a RTD accident, you can pursue compensation for your damages via a personal injury lawsuit.
 However, RTD is a government agency, so the process of pursuing compensation is more complicated.
 You need the help of a skilled lawyer to fight for your rights.
-At Pottroff & Karlin, LLC, our train accident attorneys have the skills and expertise to help clients file claims successfully.
+At Pottroff & Karlin, our train accident attorney has the skills and expertise to help clients file claims successfully.

 What Types of Damages Can Result from an RTD Accident?